Kroc/retronym/docs/guide.md

 0 x 100, 1 x 50, 2 x 25
 ```

-This shouldn't be confused by the mathematical mutiply operator "`*`", e.g.:
+This shouldn't be confused with the mathematical multiply operator "`*`", e.g.:

 ```retronym
 ;calculate 6 * 7 and repeat the result 42 times
 6 * 7 x 42
 ```

 Data is often more complex than that and you may need to repeat a _sequence_ of numbers rather than a single value over and over.
-Using grouping parantheses you can specify a list of values to repeat:
+Using grouping parentheses you can specify a list of values to repeat:

 ```retronym
 ;outputs the numbers 1 to 5, repeated 10 times